WeepingDogel/C_language_learning/Chapter1-A-Tutorial-Introduction/Arrays.md

 **Array Usage**: It utilizes an array word_lengths to store and count the occurrences of different word lengths.

 1. **Array Declaration**:
-   The array word_lengths is declared with a fixed size of MAX_LENGTH elements to store the count of word lengths.
+   The array word_lengths is declared with a fixed size of `MAX_LENGTH` elements to store the count of word lengths.
    In C, arrays are a collection of elements of the same data type stored in contiguous memory locations.

 2. **Array Initialization**:
-   The array word_lengths is initialized to all zeros using the initialization syntax {0} at the time of declaration.
+   The array word_lengths is initialized to all zeros using the initialization syntax `{0}` at the time of declaration.
    Initialization ensures that each element of the array starts with a known value before counting the occurrences of word lengths.

 3. **Array Indexing**:
-   The array word_lengths is indexed from 0 to MAX_LENGTH-1, representing word lengths from 1 to 10 characters.
+   The array word_lengths is indexed from `0` to `MAX_LENGTH-1`, representing word lengths from 1 to 10 characters.
    The index of the array corresponds to the length of the word being counted.

 4. **Array Element Update**: